 Supporting evidence the immigration attorney will need include:

-- A court order from the family court judge that states the following:
+- A final court order from the family court judge that states the following:

 - The child is under the jurisdiction of the court due to abuse, neglect or abandonment;